kevinrlewis/jobtrakr-ang/README.md

 # JobTrakMe

 ## About
-- Client for the JobTrakMe website
+- Client for the job tracking website

+## Purpose
+- Playground to learn all things Angular, JavaScript, TypeScript, CSS, HTML, RxJS

 # Tools
 https://angular.io/